TL;DR; Screenshot#

 |

-The draw back of this wrong approach is that, the font-weight
+The drawback of this wrong approach is that the font-weight

 property may no longer work:

-, if you set font-synthesis:none
+property.
+If you set font-synthesis:none

-then this simulate will not happen).
+, then this simulation will not happen.

 But please note that